DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 cd my-angular-kanban-app
 ~~~

-Run the app with the following command:
+Run the app with the following commands:

 ~~~json
 yarn install